borkdude/deps.clj/README.md

 - Evaluating Clojure expressions

 The `clojure` CLI tool is written in bash.
 This is a port of that tool written in Clojure itself.

+Features:

+- Available as executable compiled with [GraalVM](https://github.com/oracle/graal)
-It is available as an executable or you can run it directly from source with [babashka](https://github.com/borkdude/babashka/) or the JVM.
+- Run directly from source with [babashka](https://github.com/borkdude/babashka/) or the JVM
+- Similar startup as bash
+- Easy installation on all three major platforms including Windows
+- Works in `cmd.exe` on Windows

 ## Quickstart